 The Love Island fans need no introduction to this topic.
 This year’s contestant, Leanne, gave all viewers a crash course in getting the ick.
 You might have found yourself relating it to your own love life, asking yourself ‘have I got the ick?’
 For those of you who missed the episode, here’s a refresher and answer to what the ick is.
 The ick is when you find yourself dating someone and, all of a sudden, everything about their being or existence makes you cringe.
 It’s a feeling you can’t shake off and it intensifies with time.
 Sometimes, it’s set off by something they said or did.
 Other times, it comes out of nowhere, hitting you like a ton of bricks.
 Regardless, it really puts a dampener on things, as it tends to happen early on and it’s hard to come back from.
+Basically, you start seeing them for the melt that they truly are.
 We want to help by letting you know what to look out for.
 So, here are 4 signs you’re getting the ick and what it means…

 There is definitely a difference between wanting to have some time to yourself every now and then, to just actively avoiding the person you’re seeing.
 If you’re starting to come up with excuses not to see them, coming up with ways to cancel your plans and counting down the minutes till you can leave their presence, then there’s a problem.
 You’re probably getting the ick.

 The best thing to do is to just be honest, instead of avoiding them indefinitely.
 It’s the grown-up approach and ghosting out of nowhere is a horrible way to deal with it.

 Yes, it could be that you’re getting the ick, but could

 you have had bad experiences in the past that are

 making you fearful of taking these steps with them?